melissaarrington1/Project-3/README.md

 A user is able to create an account, select their favorite city, and view the current information for that city.

+This app is also social as well!
+When logged in, you can see a list of all users that are currently using the weather app.

 ## User Stories

 When a user arrives at the homepage, they are prompted to enter.
 They are then brought to a page where they can create a new account.

-When a user creates an account, they are brought to their
+When a user creates an account, they are brought to their personalized page, where they can see their information, update their account, and even delete their account.

+When a user is creating their account, they can also see a list of all users that are currently using the weather app.

 ## Technologies Used:
 React